-The Company's statement of operations include a presentation of net income (loss) per share for common shares subject to redemption in a manner similar to the two-class method of net income (loss) per share.
+The Company's statement of operations includes a presentation of net income (loss) per share for common shares subject to redemption in a manner similar to the two-class method of net income (loss) per share.
 Net income (loss) per common share for basic and diluted Class A common stock for the period from June 5, 2020 (inception) through December 31, 2020, is calculated by dividing the interest income earned on the Trust Account of \$82,119, net of franchise taxes of \$82,119, and income taxes of nil by the weighted average number of Class A redeemable common stock since issuance.
-Net loss per common share for basic and diluted for Class B common stock is calculated by dividing the net loss, which excludes income attributable to Class A common stock, by the weighted average number of Class B common stock outstanding for the periods.
+Net loss per share, basic and diluted for Class B common stock for the period from June 5, 2020 (inception) through December 31, 2020 is calculated by dividing the general and administration expenses of \$201,897, warrant issuance transaction costs of \$889,980, change in fair value of derivative warrant liabilities of \$16,260,669 and franchise taxes of \$22,889, resulting in a net loss of approximately \$17,375,434, by the weighted average number of Class B common stock outstanding for the period.